namuol/juicer/NOTES.md

 Here I gave the player some "momentum", so when you let go of the arrow keys, the player will slide for a split second in the direction it was heading.

 This adds some "physicality" to our player.
-This is something the player might not even notice, but it helps.
+This is something the user might not even notice, but it helps.

 ## 4: kickback